It's a New Day in Public Health.

 - Vaccination is recommended if started within 14 days of exposure to a person infected with monkeypox.

 - Vaccination is recommended for people with certain job-related risks such as public health laboratory staff.

 For health care providers and household contacts of people with mpox, preventive vaccines are available through your county health department.

 If health care providers suspect a possible case of mpox, immediately contact your county health department or the 24/7 disease reporting hotline at 850-245-4401.

-Health care providers should remain vigilant of information related to monkeypox:
+Health care providers should remain vigilant of information related to mpox:

 - Specimen collection.

 - Infection control procedures in the home and hospital.

-- Clinical recognition, and the characteristic rash associated with monkeypox.
+- Clinical recognition, and the characteristic rash associated with mpox.

 - Prophylaxis and possible treatments for mpox.